 Analyzing SPDR Gold Trust's Unusual Options Activity

-Shares of SPDR Gold Trust (NYSE:GLD) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $165.25.
+On Friday, shares of SPDR Gold Trust (NYSE:GLD) saw unusual options activity.
+After the option alert, the stock price moved up to $166.91.

 - Option Type: TRADE